 Before we get to those companies, though, you should understand just why you'd want to own dividend payers.
 These stocks can contribute a huge chunk of growth to your portfolio in good times, and bolster it during market downturns.

-As my colleague Matt Koppenheffer has noted: "Between 2000 and 2009, the average dividend-adjusted return on stocks with market caps greater than $5 billion and a trailing yield of 2.5% or better was a whopping 114%.
+As my colleague Matt Koppenheffer has noted: "Between 2000 and 2009, the average dividend-adjusted return on stocks with market caps above $5 billion and a trailing yield of 2.5% or better was a whopping 114%.
 Compare that to a 19% drop for the S&P 500."

 When hunting for promising dividend payers, unsophisticated investors will often just look for the highest yields they can find.
 While these stocks will indeed pay out the most, the yield figures apply only for the current year.
 Extremely steep dividend yields can be precarious, and even solid ones are vulnerable to dividend cuts.